The Diamond Girls: Martine Diamond

 Martine is the oldest of the Diamond girls, aged sixteen.
 Her mother met her father Dave in Year Ten- when Dave got Sue pregnant, he tried to be a father to Martine, but left because he was unable to cope.
-At first, Martine is reluctant to leave because she does not want to be away from her boyfriend, Tony.
-However, after her sister Sundance is born, Martine decides to stay.
+At first, Martine is reluctant to leave because she does not want to be away from her boyfriend, Tony, who later has a row with Martine, resulting in the couple breaking up.
+However, after her “brother” Sundance is born, Martine decides to stay.
 At the end of the book it turns out she is pregnant.
 She has her mum's thick black hair, but dyes hers blonde, and because her mum wears short skirts, she wears low slung jeans.
-Martine tries to take care of Sundance, her baby brother (sister), but as there is a secret involved only Dixie knows, mother Sue makes sure to have the baby away from the rest of the family, which sadly is one of the reasons why Martine escapes, although she returns at the end of the book after hearing about Dixie's accident.
+Martine tries to take care of Sundance, her baby brother", but as there is a secret involved only Dixie knows, mother Sue makes sure to have the baby away from the rest of the family, which sadly is one of the reasons why Martine escapes, although she returns at the end of the book after hearing about Dixie's accident.
 She decides to keep her baby of fear.
 Her favourite colour is red and she wants to be a businesswoman when she grows up.
+Also at the end of the book, she decides to talk freely about it with her mother.

 Jude Diamond

-Judy "Jude" is the next oldest, aged fourteen.
+Jude is the next oldest, aged fourteen.
 She is small, but very tough and streetwise.
 Although not pretty, Jude is clever, although she does not particularly try hard at school.
 Her father, Dean, was abusive towards Sue, and even though she states that 'he could make my heart melt' she had to leave him.
+Jude does not think much of her father, hence why she does not find any romantic interest in boys like her sisters Martine and Rochelle.
 She is Dixie's favourite sister, and is very protective of Dixie.
-She often gets into fights with boys (including Rochelle's boyfriend Ryan).
+She often got into fights with boys on the Bletchworth estate, and was elected leader of their gang.
+Though when she moves to the Planet Estate, things change and she is looked down upon by the other gangs of boys, who are much rougher than the boys at Bletchworth.
 She is also taught Wing Chun by Bruce, and is the second sister to warm up to him after Dixie.
 Her favourite colour is orange and her dream job is something outdoorsy.
-She does not like her father, as he was abusive to her, Martine, and Sue.